daniel-molina/visualequation/README.md

 should give the same valid output (the current last version of pip).

-I recommend now to remove the package setuptools (it could be installed) of your distribution and install it with pip
+If you are going to install from the sources, I recommend now to remove the package setuptools (if it is installed) of your distribution and install it with pip

 $ sudo apt-get remove python-setuptools